marktennyson/nextbrowse/backend/README.md

 ## Building for Docker/Production

-We use pre-built binaries for Docker to avoid building on the server.
-The Linux binary (`nextbrowse-backend`) is committed to git and used by Docker.
+We use a prebuilt Linux binary (`nextbrowse-backend`) to avoid building on the end-user machine.
+This file can be committed to the repo and is used by the prebuilt compose override.

 ### Quick Build (Linux only - for Docker):